-Part 3: Assessment Assessment Strategy The assessment will cover the broad curriculum via two examinations at the end of each semester.
-Exams are 2 hours long which will assess both lecture and practical material using a combination of MCQs and short answer questions.
+The assessment will cover the broad curriculum via one examination at the end of semester 2

+Exams are 3 hours long which will assess both lecture and practical material using a combination of MCQs and short answer questions.

-Identify final assessment component and element % weighting between components A and B (Standard modules only) A: 50% B: 50% First Sit Component A (controlled conditions) Description of each element weighting omponent) 1.
-EX1 Examination (2hrs) 100 0% Component B Description of each element weighting EX2 Examination (2hrs) , 0%
+Identify final assessment component and element A: B: % weighting between components A and B (Standard modules on y) 50% 50% First Sit Component A (controlled conditions) Description of each element Element weighting (as % of component) 1.
+EX Examination (3hrs) 100% Component B Element weighting Description of each element (as % of component)